Nexus Group

 Nexus Group (NG) is a leading private equity fund in Peru.
-It was founded in 1998 by Carlos Rodriguez-Pastor, Jose Antonio Rosas, Rafael Dasso and Alejandro Ponce.
+It was founded in 1998 by Carlos Rodríguez-Pastor, Jose Antonio Rosas, Rafael Dasso and Alejandro Ponce.
 It is currently one of the biggest private equity funds in Peru, with secured capital contributions of over US$1 billion from a diverse pool of foreign and local investors, including institutional investors and family offices.
 Nexus’ funds invest primarily in buyout and growth capital transactions, with a clear goal to contribute on the development of enterprises in Peru and the region.

 Nexus currently manages two funds: NGCP I, which closed commitments on 2011, and NGCP II, on 2013.
 Both funds focus on investing in companies that tailor their products and services to the emerging middle class while generating high returns through operational excellence.
 The group has made over 23 acquisitions throughout the years, and currently manages 13 companies, all headquartered in Peru.